z0ok/simple_cert_auth_with_nginx/README.md

 # Nginx + CA_Cert Auth
-Simple steps to create your CA cert, make some user certs and config your nginx to use all this stuff.
+There are several simple steps to create your CA and user certs and config your nginx to use all this stuff.
 Don't forget passwords you provide!
-Make a note on stick and place it under your keyboard ;)
+Write them down to the sticknote and place it under your keyboard ;)

 This note is based on [this](https://fardog.io/blog/2017/12/30/client-side-certificate-authentication-with-nginx/).
 Just a shorter one.

-## Generating CA authority and cert
+## Generating a CA authority and a cert
-This should be done once:
+This step should be done once:
 ```
 openssl genrsa -des3 -out ca.key 4096 #
 openssl req -new -x509 -days 365 -key ca.key -out ca.crt